nozzlegear/davenport.net/README.md

 ## Installation

 Davenport is published on [Nuget](https://nuget.org/packages/davenport).
-You can install Davenport from the Dotnet command line:
+You can install Davenport from the dotnet command line:

 ```sh
 dotnet add package davenport